AX1ao/ExplainIt/README.md

 # Chain-of-Thought Prompting for Chemistry Reasoning in VLMs

-This project investigates how different Chain-of-Thought (CoT) prompting structures affect the reasoning abilities of state-of-the-art vision-language models (VLMs) on a suite of chemistry-focused image-based tasks.
+**This project investigates how different Chain-of-Thought (CoT) prompting structures affect the reasoning abilities of state-of-the-art vision-language models (VLMs) on a suite of chemistry-focused image-based tasks.**

----

 ## Project Objectives